RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci/step1.md

 ![OKE Quick Create Option](/RedExpertAlliance/courses/oci-course/oke-redis-cache-and-functions-oci/assets/03.jpg)

-Once in the workflow window, give a name to your cluster, select the compartment and leave the rest of the fields as default:
+Once in the workflow window, give ***MyFirstOKE*** as the name, select the compartment and leave the rest of the fields as default:

 ![OKE Workflow](/RedExpertAlliance/courses/oci-course/oke-redis-cache-and-functions-oci/assets/04.jpg)

+Let's create an enviornment variable with the value of the name of the OKE cluster:

+`export MY_CLUSTER_NAME=MyFirstOKE`{{execute}}

 In the lower part of the window enable both Tiller and Kubernetes Dashboard: